LunaticGhoulPiano/AutomaticPianoFingeringEstimationbasedonMachineLearning/README.md

 | Loss | **1.024** | 1.057 | 1.037 |
 | F1 score | 0.615 | 0.623 | **0.635** |

-## Evaluation on the models with self-composed piano pieces
+### Evaluation on the models with self-composed (and arranged) piano pieces
-- To find out the generalization ability of the models, I composed three piano piece with **full phrases**, differ from the PIG dataset by comparison.
+- To find out the generalization ability of the models, I composed and arranged three piano piece with **full phrases**, differ from the PIG dataset by comparison.
 - I use MuseScore 3 to compose and exported as MIDI file, then converted to the format of imporved PIG dataset (second table in [Data Processing](#data-preprocessing)).
 - These three pieces had different number of note events with ostinato.